 Experience the Real Fiji with a Fiji Village Stay

 If you’ve come to see Fiji for more than just the sand, sun and sipping cocktails, then you might want to consider getting off the beaten track and immersing in the Fijian culture.
 A great way to do that is with a village stay in Fiji!
 Fiji is one of those island countries where the culture is well and truly alive, which means for us travellers, the culture is extremely accessible.
 Many locals living in villages open up their homes to guests, which not only allows travellers to experience village life in Fiji, but the funds for the village stay will go straight back into the community.
-We’ll go through some of the top village stays around in the country in this list of village stays in Fiji!
+We’ll go through some of the top village stays around in the country in this list of the village stays in Fiji!

 1. Yasawa Homestays